NeuroTechX/ntx_slack_archive/random.md

  >The dude who's trying to do it has operated out of mainstream medical circles for so long and made so many evidence-less statements that he's deep in 'dangerous quack' territory.
 I don't think anything good will come of this.

+4/1/2017 12:21 PM

+ **yannick** :

+ >For those following the kickstarters and crowdfunding campaigns in EEG &amp; BCI, I wrote a piece you might be interested in: <https://medium.com/neurotechx/eeg-bci-crowdfunding-landscape-cfdb0da08937>